-Harvey AI doesn't publish pricing — and that's by design.
-The company operates on enterprise sales contracts with custom pricing for each organization.
-But based on market intelligence, firm disclosures, and competitor positioning, we can pin down what Harvey actually costs in 2026: $1,200 to $2,000+ per seat per month.
+Harvey AI pricing in 2026 is still opaque, but the practical range is roughly $1,200 to $2,000+ per seat per month on enterprise terms.
+Harvey doesn't publish pricing — and that's by design.
+The company sells through custom contracts, seat minimums, and high-touch enterprise motions.
+But based on market intelligence, firm disclosures, and competitor positioning, we can pin down what Harvey actually costs in 2026.

-That makes Harvey the most expensive legal AI tool on the market by a wide margin.
+That makes Harvey one of the most expensive legal AI tools on the market by a wide margin.
 Whether that premium is justified depends entirely on your firm's size, practice mix, and billing rates.
 Here's the full breakdown.

 Harvey AI pricing in 2026: what firms actually pay